rockawayx-labs/agoric-react-app-starter/react-app/README.md

  # Agoric React App

-This is a React App that connects to Agoric wallet and interacts with smart contract.
+This is a React App that connects to Agoric Wallet and interacts with smart contract.

+## Before you begin...
-Before you run the app, make sure that:
+Before you run this app, make sure that:
 1. Local Agoric chain is running
-2. Smart contract is deployed to the local Agoric chain
+2. Smart Contract is deployed to the local Agoric chain
 3. Agoric Wallet is accessible from your browser

-To run the app, run this command at the root of `react-app` folder:
+For instruction how to do that, follow this [README](https://github.com/RBFLabs/agoric-react-app-starter/blob/main/README.md).

+## Run the App
+Run the app using this command:

  ```
- yarn run dev
+ yarn dev
  ```

+## React Components
+This app uses [@rbflabs/agoric-react-components](https://www.npmjs.com/package/@rbflabs/agoric-react-components) to make the interaction with Agoric Wallet easier.